1965 - The Dark of the Sun

 I have owned and sold a number of signed copies of DARK OF THE SUN.
 All below are first printings, except the last one designated as a 1984 printing.

 Wilbur used a very sloppy signature for a short while, then basically stopped signing books for collectors and fans.
-He no longer appears at book-signing events.

 The Viking Press first edition of THE TRAIN FROM KATANGA was published 1965.